Jemtaly/ProjectLambda/README.md

 ### Difference between CBN and CBV Version

 The main difference between the CBN and CBV versions lies in the storage and calling of global variables: in the CBV version, global variables are stored in shared pointers, just like arguments in lambda calculus, so they are only evaluated once if needed.
-However, to avoid circular references, named functions in this version cannot directly recursively call themselves or undefined functions, and must also use the Y combinator.
+However, to avoid circular references, named functions in this version cannot directly recursively call themselves or undefined functions, they must use Y combinators to implement recursion, just like those anonymous functions.
 On the other hand, in the CBN version, global functions and variables are stored directly as unevaluated syntax trees, and a new copy is created and recalculated each time they are used.
 Therefore, named functions in this version can directly reference themselves or variables/functions that are not yet defined.

 ### Calculating the factorial of 99 using recursion